cbartram/nanoleaf-layout/README.md

 from it.
 From here you can easily pass the data right into the React Component

 To make a REST call to your nanoleaf send a GET request to `http://YOUR_NANOLEAF_IP/api/v1/YOUR_AUTH_TOKEN/`

+### Non React Projects

+Not using React?
+No worries, Nanoleaf-Layout provides you with a simple API (only one method) to allow you to implement the layout in **any** project!

+Simply import the API `import * as Nanoleaf from './es/api/layout.js';` (Note that we must import * all method(s) in the API because it is **not** a React Component) from here you can call `Nanoleaf.draw(x, y, orientation, color, id, height, width)` and it will return an SVG object (see documentation on SVG Object below) with all the data you need to draw the panel correctly on screen.

+Happy Coding!

 ### Changing Panel Colors